OWASP/www-project-developer-guide/draft/06-design/01-threat-modeling/01-threat-modeling.md

 ### 4.1.1 Threat modeling in practice

-This section discusses Threat Modeling, an activity in the OWASP Software Assurance Maturity Model ([SAMM][samm]).
+This section discusses Threat Modeling, an activity described in the OWASP Software Assurance Maturity Model ([SAMM][samm]).
-Threat modeling is part of the Threat Assessment security practice in the Design business function.
+Threat modeling is part of the [Threat Assessment][sammdta] security practice in the [Design][sammd] business function.
 Much of the material in this section is drawn from the OWASP [Threat Model project][otm].

 #### Overview

-Threat modeling work to discover what can go wrong with a system and to determine what to do about it often results in threat model deliverables.
+Threat modeling activities try to discover what can go wrong with a system and determine what to do about it.
-Those take many forms including system models and diagrams, lists of threats, mitigations or assumptions, meeting notes, and more.
+The deliverables from threat modeling take various forms including system models and diagrams, lists of threats, mitigations or assumptions, meeting notes, and more.
-Sometimes those are assembled into a single "threat model" document, a structured representation of all the information that affects the security of an application.
+This may be assembled into a single threat model document; a structured representation of all the information that affects the security of an application.
 In essence, it is a view of the application and its environment through security glasses.